The Front Flat Plate Appliance

 STRETCHING THE JAW MUSCLES - The height of the front flat bite plate determines the amount of stretch it applies to the jaw closing muscles.
 If the bite plate starts out too tall, it may be difficult to tolerate for 8 hours at first due to the compressive forces generated by the passive stretch of the jaw closing muscles.
 It can be shortened at a follow-up appointment, or you can start out with shorter wearing times, taking it out for a bit after a few hours.
 If the bite plate starts out too short, it may not provide enough jaw muscle stretching to eliminate the symptoms; and its height can be increased during a single appointment for a small lab fee.

 WHAT TO EXPECT - In the morning, when you wake up with the appliance still in your mouth and your jaw muscles deprogrammed, your mandible swings open and closed along a trajectory that fits those light steady background tensions of your whole postural system.
 If this unstrained postural jaw closing trajectory brings your mandible directly into a stable natural bite, your natural bite is probably healthy, at least in its central area (although it could still restrict your mandibular range of motion in chewing).
 However, if the unstrained postural jaw closing trajectory brings your mandible into contact with only one or two teeth before sliding backward or to the side into your full natural bite, that slide is the cause of your bite strain; because it forces your mandible to slide away from its proper position.
 Identifying the source of the slide maybe difficult at first, because initially your jaw muscles will become reprogrammed as soon as they make contact.
-However, as your jaw muscles become healthier over the following weeks, the location of the prematurely contacting areas should become clear, which tells us how to adjust your bite.
+However, as your jaw muscles become healthier over the following weeks, the location of the prematurely contacting areas should become clear.
+These are the contacts that drive your mandible away from its optimal postural position, and identifying them tells us how to improve your bite.

 IMPROVING YOUR BITE may or may not be necessary.
 Many people can live comfortably with a strained or unstable bite, especially if they can wear an oral appliance which relieves the strain and provides bite stability every night or if they have good adaptive capacity.
 If your bite is causing symptoms, it can be stabilized or moved.
 High spots can be drilled down, low spots can be built up, and/or teeth can be shifted orthodontically.
 The techniques for improving bites are explained in THE ROLE OF THE BITE under TMJ DISORDERS.